bitsmartinc/the-pushka-docs/docs/source/flutter.rst

 Register Method & Event Channels
 --------------------------------

-Register a method and an event Channel, like the following
+Register a method and an event Channel, like the following:

 .. code-block:: dart